 Tyrone Davis, Jr. has performed at Carnegie Hall, on Broadway, national tours, television and in regional theaters across the country.

-A researcher at Google, Jeff Dean has built software to help epidemiologists and HIV researchers; technology used by billions of people every day to answer questions or give them information (including Google products such as Search, News and Translate); tools to help software developers process and handle large datasets; and open-source tools to enable people to use machine learning to solve new problems.
-Over the last decade, Dean has managed large teams of researchers and software engineers to tackle important computer science and societal problems.
+Google's 30th employee, Jeff Dean has built software, used by billions of people every day, to answer questions or give information (including Google products such as Search, News and Translate).
+He's also built tools to help software developers process and handle large datasets and open-source tools to enable people to use machine learning to solve new problems.
+Over the last decade, Dean has managed large teams of researchers and software engineers to tackle important computer science and societal challenges.

 Carlos M. Duarte is working to rebuild the abundance of marine life by 2050.
 Following his research showing mangroves, seagrasses and salt marshes to be globally relevant carbon sinks, he developed the concept of "blue carbon" as a nature-based solution to climate change.
 He has conducted research across all continents and oceans, from inland to near-shore and the deep sea, from microbes to whales.